 Lowercase unless at the beginning of a sentence, and do not use a hyphen.
 Email addresses in copy should not be broken between two lines.
 If line breaks cannot be avoided, break after the @ symbol.
 Capitalize all words in an email subject line, following the same rules for headlines.

 Capitalize the formal name in all uses whether before or following a person’s name, e.g., Bob Smith is Max McGraw Professor of Energy and Power Engineering and Management.
+Listings of Endowed Chairs and Distinguished Professors are maintained by the Office of the Provost.

 Use Energy/Environment/Economics (E3) in first reference to this program, E3 thereafter.